jlevy/og-equity-compensation/README.md

 - ☝️ Common confusion or misunderstanding, such as confusing terminology
 - 📥 PDF or form or download
 - 🚧 Areas where improvement or expansion is needed

-### Why an Open Guide?
-Why on GitHub?

-We call this an “open” Guide since it’s [open to contributions](/CONTRIBUTING.md), so, unlike a blog, it is living, and can be improved and updated as things change.

-It should be possible to assemble this information sensibly, for free.
-This document was started by [Joshua Levy](https://github.com/jlevy) and [Joe Wallin](http://joewallin.com/about-joe-wallin/).
-It no doubt has some errors and shortcomings, but we want to see it evolve.

 ### Please help improve this Guide!